 What are the risks involved in an assisted delivery?

 The benefits involved in an assisted delivery far outweigh the risks.
-If the baby is in distress or you are unable to push effectively because of exhaustion or positioning, then the baby (and you) will need assistance.
-There is a low risk that the device can cause bruising and swelling to the baby’s head and face.
+If your baby is in distress or you’re unable to push effectively because of exhaustion or positioning, then the baby (and you) will need assistance.
+There is a low risk that the device can cause bruising and swelling to your baby’s head and face.
 If used incorrectly, the baby can sustain trauma to the head.

 Is my recovery worse after an assisted delivery?